 The film is scored by Michel Legrand (who composed Jacques Demy's previous film The Umbrellas of Cherbourg).
 Though not as well-remembered as that film, it was a big success upon release, and earned an Academy Award nomination for Best Original Score (Original or Adaptation).

 Catherine Deneuve and Françoise Dorléac were Real Life sisters.
-Not long after this movie was made Dorleac was killed in a car accident shortly after the film was released.
+Sadly, Dorléac was killed in a car accident shortly after the film was released.